 - International conferences in Lyon, France (2011), The Hague, The Netherlands (2013), Salvador da Bahia, Brazil (2015), Barcelona, Spain (2017), and Hida-Takayama, Japan (2019).

 RAMICS was founded at the conference in Salvador da Bahia on 29th November 2015.
-The Association will continue to organise these biennial conferences, the next one will take place in Hida-Takayama (Japan) in 2019.
+The Association will continue to organise these biennial conferences, the next one will take place in Sofia (Bulgaria) in 2021.

 Apart from scholars, students, scientific organisations and other members of the academic community, the Association invites practitioners too to become members; a special practitioners day at the conferences is designated to accommodate their specific knowledge exchange activities.